How to Get Rid of Dog Dandruff? – Itsaboutsdog

 Red and Irritated Skin

-Skin becoming red and irritated due to dandruff needs to be treated as this can be a significant sign of your dog suffering from a viral skin infection that can be contagious.
+Skin becoming red and irritated due to dandruff needs to be treated, as this can be a significant sign of your dog suffering from a viral skin infection that can be contagious.

-The diagnosis of your pet's dandruff will depend upon what disease it was going through and the type of treatment the veterinarian will prescribe as per the disease detected.
+The diagnosis of your pet’s dandruff will depend upon what disease it was going through and the type of treatment the veterinarian will prescribe for the disease detected.
 The vet might also go for a skin scrape to detect the parasites trapped in the skin or a blood test to detect systemic disorders.

 How to Get Rid of Dog Dandruff?